 In this article, we’ll help you know more about N95 face masks, how they compare with other types of masks, and whether they are most appropriate for your specific concerns or situation.

-What is the difference between N95 masks and surgical masks?
+What is the difference between N95 respirator masks and surgical masks?

 N95 masks and surgical masks can help protect your face from possible diseases or viruses.
 They prevent your body from particles that may enter through your nose or your mouth.
 They also help prevent you from possibly infecting someone else through sneezing or coughing.